Not just a man.

 © The Metropolitan Museum of Art

 There is no official definition of Freemasonry.
 No one person can speak officially for all of Freemasonry, and no one tradition represents all of Freemasonry.
-Broadly speaking, Masons around the world and in different traditions have certain origins, customs, teachings, and rituals in common, but there is a great deal of variation from observance to observance.
+Broadly speaking, Masons worldwide and in different traditions have certain origins, customs, teachings, and rituals in common.
+Still, there is a great deal of variation from observance to observance.